pigskin/kodi-gamepass/README.md

 ## How to Install ##

-This addon requires Kodi Krypton or later.
+This addon requires Kodi Leia or later.

 ### Kodi Repository ###